noibs/togtider-revamp/README.md

 <h1>Togtider</h1>

-Togtider is a simple and intuitive dashboard to check upcoming trains on your prefered route. <br>
+Togtider _(Traintimes in Danish)_ is a simple and intuitive dashboard to check upcoming trains on your prefered route. <br>
 It's works using the Danish [Rejseplanen API](https://help.rejseplanen.dk/hc/da/articles/214174465-Rejseplanens-API) and aims to give you all the information you need, as quickly as possible.

 [![GitHub Release](https://img.shields.io/github/release/noibs/togtider-revamp)](https://github.com/noibs/togtider-revamp/releases)